 Step 6: Summary

-In the "my task" page you'll find a list of all the active and completed tasks, filtered by account and team member.
+On the "my task" page you'll find a list of all the active and completed tasks, filtered by account and team member.
 You can also see which blueprint that task is associated with.
 You can read more about it here.